 This course builds upon the skills introduced in Web Page Development and Scripting I. The course assumes students are proficient in HTML 4, JavaScript, and a server-side scripting language.
 Students will gain more advanced techniques in creating interactive and dynamic Web pages.
 Topics covered include: incorporation of cookies, hidden fields, animations, search functions, database interfaces.
 MySQL or Microsoft Access will be introduced as well to create various data driven applications.
 Upon completion, students will have the skills to design and create functional interactive Web sites.
+Prerequisite: WST 154 or equivalent.

-WST 156 WEB MEDIA PRODUCTION
+WST 156 WEB MEDIA PRODUCTION 3.0 UNITS